caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato.md

 - [[UPSC/Plato|Plato]] is sacrificing good for sake of best, which is not applicable.
 - Hard to find [[Philosopher King |Philosopher King ]]
 - No one can be sure that Philosopher King will always his defeat desire.
-- Better to be ruled by Law and collective wisdom of genration
+- Better to be ruled by Law and collective wisdom of generation
 - Plato only focused on aspect of duty not on rights.
 	- Human is social animal and man is required to hold range of rights.
 - [[Philosopher King|Philosopher King]] orders are law; but Philosopher King may not always be in similar state of mind.